tmzh/tmzh.github.io/content/post/2024-01-22-running-deep-floyd-with-limited-memory.md

 </i></figcaption>
 </figure>

-Fortunately, it is possible to run this on a consumer hardware or even Google colab free.
-The Diffusers API from HuggingFace allows us to load individual components modularly.
-By instantiating the model components separately we can choose when to load each component into memory, thereby reducing the amount of memory required.
+Fortunately, it is possible to run this model on consumer hardware or even on Google Colab for free.
+The Diffusers API from HuggingFace allows us to load individual components modularly, reducing the memory requirements by loading components selectively.

 # Inference process